-&lt;sup>3 Each application must be accompanied by a completed Devon Supplementary Information Form for Exceptional

-Need which will include evidence, from a medical specialist or social worker of the child's/parent's need and why they must attend this school rather than any other, based on those needs.
-If evidence is not submitted to the [school or the Local Authority] with the application, a child's or parent's medical or social needs cannot be considered.
+&lt;sup>3 To request this priority, the application must be accompanied by a completed Devon Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on those needs.
+If evidence is not submitted to the with the application, exceptional need cannot be considered.